aecombs/TaxSoftwareReconciliation/README.md

 ```

 #### From Lacerte:
-- Group select the clients whose data you want
+- Group select the clients whose data you want to reconcile
 - Export that group into a Comma Delimited file with the following columns:
-  - Account Name
   - Preparer
   - Current Status
   - Client Full Name, last name first